 Certain borrowers may be eligible for partial discharge of Direct Loans or FFEL Program loans if they withdrew from school, but the portion of a loan that the school was required to return to the borrower wasn’t returned.

 PILLFF is a loan forgiveness program to help eligible graduates of the University of South Carolina School of Law find employment in the field of public interest law.
-This program assists with repaying loans used to fund a legal education.
+This program assists with repaying law loans used to fund a legal education.
+The amount offered varies depending on such factors as available financing and the number of awards made.

-If one has a Teachers Loan, Career Changer Loan, or a PACE Loan, they may be eligible for this program that provides South Carolina student loan forgiveness for teachers.
+This program provides South Carolina student loan forgiveness for teachers.
+Those who hold a Teachers Loan, Career Changer Loan, or a PACE Loan may be eligible.
 Portions of qualifying loans can be forgiven by teaching in critical geographic or subject areas at a South Carolina public school system.

 In the spirit of complete transparency, we want you to know that we believe you should exhaust all of your federal grant and loan options before you consider a SoFi private student loan.